boazbk/tcs/lec_12_NP.md

 We leave the proof of [transitivitylem](){.ref} as [transitivity-reductions-ex](){.ref}.
 Pausing now and doing this exercise is an excellent way to verify that you understood the definition of reductions.

+> # {.remark title="Polynomial reductions" #polynomialred}
+We have seen reductions before in the context of proving uncomputability of problems such as $HALTONZERO$ and others.
+The most crucial difference between the notion in [reduction-def](){.ref} and previously occuring notions is that in hte context of relating the time complexity of problems, we need the reduction to be computable in _polynomial time_, as opposed to merely computable.
+[reduction-def](){.ref} also restricts reductions to have a very specific format.
+That is, to show that $F \leq_p G$, rather than allowing a general algorithm for $F$ that uses a "magic box" that computes $G$, we only allow an algorithm that computes $F(x)$ by outputting $G(F(x))$.
+This restricted form is convenient for us, but people have defined and used the more general form of reductions, which are known as _Cook reductions_.

 ## Some example reductions